-Thank you for purchasing a SHARK HD CNC from Next Wave CNC!
+Thank you for purchasing a SHARK HD CNC from Nex Wave CNC!
 Your CNC opens up a world of creative possibilities for your ideas and designs.
-Following the step-by-step instructions, your Shark CNC will be up and running in no time.
+Following the step-by-step instructions, your Shark CNC will be up an running in no time.

-Whether you're new to CNC technology or a seasoned expert, your SHARK HD CNC provides a lot of flexibility for programming and operation.
-Our specially designed LCD Pendant is an auxiliary touchscreen that provides hands-on control of many of the functions of the SHARK CNC right at the machine, without the need for a connection to a personal computer.
+Whether you're new to CNC technology or a seasoned expert, your SHARK HD CNC provides a lot of flexibility System Requirements for programming and operation.
+Our specially designed LCD Pendant is an auxiliary touchscreen that provides All SHARK CNCs plug into a standard 110v receptacle hands-on control of many of the functions of the SHARK for power.
+A 15 amp or higher circuit is required.
+CNC right at the machine, without the need for a connection to a personal computer.
 The Pendant includes a USB port to transfer files from your PC.

-For additional control and programming options using your PC, we've included our Ready2Control software.
+For additional control and programming options using space (Program), a 1280 x 720 Display monitor, and a your PC, we've included our Ready2Control software.
+USB-A port.
 Ready2Control allows you to run toolpath files and control your SHARK HD CNC from the PC.
-It operates in a similar way to the LCD Pendant but includes additional machine control tools.
-See the Ready2Control User's Manual for more information.
+It operates in a Vectric VCarve requires a 2 Ghz Multi-Core x86 or x64 similar way to the LCD Pendant but includes additional processor (Intel or AMD) with Microsoft Windows 10 machine control tools.
+See the Ready2Control User's or higher, a minimum 4Gb RAM, 300 Mb Disk space Manual for more information.
+(Program) + 7.7GB for optional tutorials and clipart, and a 1024 x 768 Display monitor.